SLIIT-HCI/marking-scripts/README.md

 This will generate Student ID and Student Name in a CSV file from the downloaded courseweb submissions.
  * courseweb downloaded file name will pattern is : <StudentID> <StudentName> <StudenId>_<RandomNo>_assignsubmission_file_ Steps to follow :
-	1	download and copy the "GenerateStudentInfo" java file into your working directory 2	create a folder called "Submissions" in the working directory 3	copy the downloaded students submissions to the  "Submissions" folder 4	run the script
+		1.download and copy the "GenerateStudentInfo" java file into your working directory 2.create a folder called "Submissions" in the working directory 3.copy the downloaded students submissions to the  "Submissions" folder 4.run the script
-	5 	You can find an excel sheet "Student Info" in your working directory which has StudentId and Names
+		5.You can find an excel sheet "Student Info" in your working directory which has StudentId and Names